 Gerhard L. Maynard works as an Organizational Development Consultant with Community Living British Columbia.
 As an HR professional he collaborates with leaders to translate business strategies into actions driving results through people.
 With a strong background in non-profit management, team development, conflict resolution, and labour relations, he brings a wealth of experience over the last fifteen years working in Senior Leadership positions in the private, public, and social-profit sector.
 He is excited and humbled to be part of the Out on Screen Board of Directors.
 A competitive curler and an avid dance and musical theatre consumer--he's excited to be part of "Advancing, celebrating, and illuminating queer lives through film education and dialogue.

 Aimee is Sḵwx̱wú7mesh, French, and South American and is working towards learning more about her family history and traditions as a way of decolonizing.
 She grew up on the unceded territory of the Sto:lo people in Chilliwack, but currently lives and works on Coast Salish Territory in Vancouver.
 She holds a B.Ed and an MCP, and uses this education to blend Traditional healing practices and ways of knowing with westernized therapeutic methods.
 Aimee is a two-spirit woman and spends much of her professional and personal time working to create safer spaces for LGBTQ youth.
 She has worked and volunteered in the non-profit sector for over 5 years, involving herself in decolonization initiatives, youth sexual health projects, and anti-oppressive campaigns.

-Public events coordinator
+Community events coordinator